merttekfidan/clickguard/apps/backend/src/modules/tracker/README.md

 ---

 ## Analysis Pipeline
-1. **Raw click received**: All tracker data is logged on arrival.
+1. **Tracking data received**: All tracker data is processed on arrival.
 2. **IP enrichment**: The backend fetches geolocation/ISP info from ip-api.com.
 3. **Device fingerprinting**: A SHA-256 hash is generated from browser, language, timezone, and canvas fingerprint.
-4. **Frequency & subnet tracking**: In-memory counters track device and subnet activity.
+4. **Frequency & subnet tracking**: In-memory counters track device and /16 subnet activity.
-5. **Rule engine**: Applies fraud rules (cloud IP, device frequency, subnet fraud) and returns a decision.
+5. **Rule engine**: Applies fraud rules (allowlist, device frequency, /16 subnet fraud) and returns a decision.
-6. **Debug logging**: Each step is logged for transparency and debugging.
+6. **Debug logging**: Each step is logged for transparency.
+Blocked logs show only IP/proxy info, with colored output.

 ---